anevjes/AzureSearch.SharePointOnline/README.md

 For the **AADDetails** section fill in the details from your newly geenrated AAD App Registration you performed as part of step 2 above.

-For **SearchDetails** fill in the details from your newly stood up Azure Search instance and the cogntive Service.
+For **SearchDetails** fill in the details from your newly stood up Azure Cognitive Search instance and the cogntive Service.

 Make sure to paste the same value you had generated and entered into **'AzureSearch.SharepointOnline.Connector.CustomSkills/appsettings.json' EnvironmentConfig.ApiKey** back into